codefellows/setup-guide/code-301/1-heroku.md

  `heroku --version`

-You should be shown a working version number:
+You should be shown a working version number, like this or higher:

 ```bash
 heroku/7.42.1 linux-x64 node-v12.16.2